nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Incorrect format (e.g., missing information): `Invalid command format!`
 - Duplicate input (the TA is already in the address book): `This TA has been registered.`
-- Invalid invalid course code: `Course codes should have 2-3 alphabets, followed by 4 digits, and optionally end with an alphabet.`
+- Invalid course code: `Course codes should have 2-3 alphabets, followed by 4 digits, and optionally end with an alphabet.`
 - Invalid free time: `TA's free time should have a start and end time in HH:mm format`
 - Invalid work hour: `Hour should only be positive integers and should be less than 9999`